starling021/toron/README.md

     Thoron Framework is a Linux post-exploitation framework that exploits Linux TCP vulnerability to provide a shell-like connection.
-Thoron Framework has the ability to generate simple payloads to provide Linux TCP attack.
+Thoron Framework has the ability to create simple payloads to provide Linux TCP attack.

 ***